godotengine/godot-docs/classes/class_vector3.rst

 - :ref:`Vector3<class_Vector3>` **sign** **(** **)**

-Returns the vector with each component set to one or negative one, depending on the signs of the components.
+Returns a vector with each component set to one or negative one, depending on the signs of this vector's components, or zero if the component is zero, by calling :ref:`@GDScript.sign<class_@GDScript_method_sign>` on each component.

 ----